huggingface/hub-docs/docs/hub/models-interacting.md

 ### Using the `huggingface_hub` client library

-There is a rich feature set in the `huggingface_hub` library which allows you to manage repositories, including creating repos and uploading models to the Model Hub.
-For more information, visit [the client library's documentation](https://huggingface.co/docs/huggingface_hub/index).
+The rich feature set in the `huggingface_hub` library allows you to manage repositories, including creating repos and uploading models to the Model Hub.
+Visit [the client library's documentation](https://huggingface.co/docs/huggingface_hub/index) to learn more.

 ## FAQ

 ### How can I see what dataset was used to train the model?

 It's up to the person who uploaded the model to include the training information!
 You may find the information about the datasets that the model was trained on in the model card.
-If the datasets that were used for the model are on the Hub, the uploader may have included them in the model card's metadata.
-In that case, the datasets would be linked with this handy card on the right side of the model page:
+If the datasets used for the model are on the Hub, the uploader may have included them in the model card's metadata.
+In that case, the datasets would be linked with a handy card on the right side of the model page:

 ![Linked datasets for a model](../assets/hub/models-linked-datasets.png)

 ### How can I see an example of the model in action?

 Models can have inference widgets that let you try out the model in the browser!
-Inference widgets are easy to configure, and there are many kinds to choose from.
+Inference widgets are easy to configure, and there are many different options at your disposal.
 Visit the [Widgets documentation](models-widgets.md) to learn more.

-The Hugging Face Hub is also home to Spaces, which are interactive demos that can be used to showcase models.
-If a model has any Spaces associated with it, they'll be linked on the model page like so:
+The Hugging Face Hub is also home to Spaces, which are interactive demos used to showcase models.
+If a model has any Spaces associated with it, you'll find them linked on the model page like so:

 ![Linked spaces for a model](../assets/hub/models-linked-spaces.png)

-Spaces are a great way to show off a model you've made, or to explore new ways to use existing models!
-Visit the [Spaces documentation](TODO) to learn all about how to make your own.
+Spaces are a great way to show off a model you've made or explore new ways to use existing models!
+Visit the [Spaces documentation](TODO) to learn how to make your own.

 ### How do I upload an update / new version of the model?

 Releasing an update to a model that you've already published can be done by pushing a new commit to your model's repo.
 To do this, go through the same process that you followed to upload your initial model.
-Your previous model versions will remain in the repository as previous commits.
+Your previous model versions will remain in the repository's commit history.

 ### What if I have a different checkpoint of the model trained on a different dataset?

-By convention, each model repo should contain a single checkpoint trained on a particular dataset, and any new checkpoints trained on different datasets should be uploaded to the Hub in a new model repo.
-You can link the models together by using a [tag in your model card's metadata](./modelcard), or by linking to them in the model cards.
+By convention, each model repo should contain a single checkpoint trained on a particular dataset.
+You should upload any new checkpoints trained on different datasets to the Hub in a new model repo.
+You can link the models together by using a [tag in your model card's metadata](./modelcard) or by linking to them in the model cards.
 The [akiyamasho/AnimeBackgroundGAN-Shinkai](https://huggingface.co/akiyamasho/AnimeBackgroundGAN-Shinkai#other-pre-trained-model-versions) model, for example, references other checkpoints in the model card under *"Other pre-trained model versions"*.